enemymerch/devHacettepeCS/README.md

 Only Python Codes ...

-if your going to add new code, please orginize your file as this, your .py file should be under this file
+if your going to add new code, please orginize your file as this, your .py files should be under this dir like this one:

 semester_AssignmentNumber_ShortExplanationOfYourCode
-  *.py
+  (*.py)

 Example:
 20172018_3_InheritenceAndClassStructureWithPython
-  main.py
+  (main.py
   Car.py
   Vehicle.py
-  *.py
+  *.py)

 PS: if you cannot remember the semester and which assignment was your code just put "#" like: